tomdaley92/py-pong/README.md

 ## Building on MacOS

-1. Open the terminal and navigate to the py-pong directory.
+1. Open the terminal and navigate to the py-pong directory
-2. Type `source make.sh`.
+2. Type `source make.sh`